 The SHIVERS-V surveillance for sentinel general practice (GP) consultation seeking patients with acute respiratory illness (ARI) provides evidence to inform public health measures, to reduce the impact of influenza virus infection and other important respiratory pathogens in New Zealand.
-The report includes incidence and viruses among consultation seeking patients with ARI in those sentinel general practices for the past week as well as the cumulative virus counts since 14 June 2021.
+The report includes incidence and viruses among consultation seeking patients with ARI in those sentinel general practices for the past month as well as the cumulative virus counts since 16 May 2022.

-Figure 1 show the weekly rate of acute respiratory illness (ARI) and associated viruses detected among GP consultation seeking patients during the winter surveillance period.
+Figure 1 show the weekly rate of acute respiratory illness (ARI) and associated viruses detected among GP consultation seeking patients during the surveillance period.

-\Note: other viruses include enterovirus, adenovirus, parainfluenza virus types 1-3 and human metapneumovirus.
+Note: other viruses include enterovirus, adenovirus, parainfluenza virus types 1-3 and human metapneumovirus.
 The left axis indicates number of respiratory viruses detected among registered patients with acute respiratory illnesses each week.
 The different coloured bars on the graph represent the count of the different respiratory viruses detected.
 The right axis shows weekly ARI rates - the purple line is the weekly rate of ARI reported by registered patients (per 100,0000), meeting the case definition1).
-The 2021 national lockdown at Level 4 may lead to health seeking behaviour changes among consultation seeking patients which may contribute to a higher than usual ARI rate (week 33).

-&lt;sup>1 The case definition: any acute respiratory illness with at least one of the following symptoms (with or without fever): new or worsening cough, fever (at least 38°C), shortness of breath, sore throat, coryza (runny nose), anosmia (loss of sense of smell, dysgeusia (loss of sense of taste).
+1 The case definition: any acute respiratory illness with at least one of the following symptoms (with or without fever): new or worsening cough, fever (at least 38°C), shortness of breath, sore throat, coryza (runny nose), anosmia (loss of sense of smell, dysgeusia (loss of sense of taste).
 Some people may present with less typical symptoms such as only fever, diarrhoea, headache, myalgia (muscle aches), nausea/vomiting, or confusion/irritability.
 For people with less typical symptoms, if there is not another more likely diagnosis, they should also be tested.

 New Zealand's public health measures (including border restrictions) have eliminated COVID-19 infection in our communities during most of the time in 2020-2021.
 It is important to understand influenza and non-influenza respiratory virus transmission in our communities in the post-COVID-19 world.
-Tables 1&2 below indicate all swabs tested for influenza and non-influenza respiratory viruses from week 24 (starting 14 June) to this week.
+Tables 1&2 below indicate all swabs tested for influenza and non-influenza respiratory viruses since 16 May 2022.

-Table 1 Non-influenza respiratory viruses among GP consultation seeking patients with ARI, since 14 June 2021
+Table 1 Respiratory viruses among GP consultation seeking patients with ARI, since16 May 2022

-Non-influenza respiratory viruses Total
+Respiratory viruses Total

-No. of specimens tested 1709
+No. of specimens tested 216

-No. of positive specimens (%) 686 (40.1)
+No. of positive specimens (%) 136 (63.0)

+Influenza A 92

+Influenza B 0

-Respiratory syncytial virus (RSV) 292
+Respiratory syncytial virus (RSV) 1

 Parainfluenza 1 (PIV1) 0

-Parainfluenza 2 (PIV2) 0
+Parainfluenza 2 (PIV2) 1

-Parainfluenza 3 (PIV3) 139
+Parainfluenza 3 (PIV3) 1

-Rhinovirus (RV) 242
+Rhinovirus (RV) 42

-Adenovirus (AdV) 16
+Adenovirus (AdV) 3

-Human metapneumovirus (hMPV) 33
+Human metapneumovirus (hMPV) 3

 Enterovirus 0

-SARS-CoV-2 0

-Single virus detection (% of positives) 651 (94.9)
+Single virus detection (% of positives) 129 (94.9)

-Multiple virus detection (% of positives) 35 (5.1)
+Multiple virus detection (% of positives) 7 (5.1)